small-tech/nodekit/README.md

   - Simple data exchange and server-side rendering (REST and WebSockets).
   - No scaffolding (no `npm init my-project-template`, just start, it’s easy).
   - No build stage.
+  - Integrated git server for deployments and app auto updates.
   - Small as possible in size and dependencies.
   - As opinionated as possible.
   - Deploy on any VPS (e.g., using [Domain](https://github.com/small-tech/domain)) or a Raspberry Pi.